pink-junkjard/hyperfiddle/README.md

   (browser/request app-value (:route state) {:display-mode :xray}))
 ```

 Pages compose by composing their data dependencies therein (like an iframe).
 The page abstraction is sufficient to implement composite widgets like select options, which are themselves a page with a query and form.
-You can further compose things like a complicated grid, a master-detail picker.

-Pages with links between are thus a scalable model for building UIs.
+If you stop and think, this is a lot how a web browser works.
+Web browsers are a general HTML client which navigates a graph by following links between pages; this is the design objective of REST, what HATEOAS means, and is called a fully general hypermedia client. **Hyperfiddle browses CRUD apps like web browsers browse HTML.** This core browser technology is implemented as an open-source library called Hypercrud Browser.
+It is a fully general hypermedia client, it solves the failure of REST, and is what makes Hyperfiddle possible.
 Hypercrud Browser is HATEOAS.

+Thus, we claim that "app-as-a-value" is the scalable model we need to build tomorrow's most sophisticated UIs.

 ![](http://i.imgur.com/4mKpHhw.png)